If you want to change both the name and sex marker on your NZ birth certificate, you can use the sex marker form in the section below.

-To change the name on your birth certificate you will need to fill out a name change statutory declaration form.
+To change only the name on your birth certificate you need to complete a name change statutory declaration form.

 Information required includes your new names, and your birth names.
 Some additional info may be required to prove your identity.
 If you do not have proof of identity such as a passport, drivers licence, utilities or a lease in your name, you can contact the Department of Internal Affairs.

 The declaration needs to be signed in front of staff at the Department of Internal Affairs, a lawyer, a Justice of the Peace or another person authorised to witness such a statement.
 They will also sign the statement.